Pleckgate High School’s Religious Education department is golden!

 The report stated: “Religious Education at Pleckgate High School plays a pivotal role.

-“RE is a lively subject and the department works hard to ensure that students are given opportunities to explore faith through different experiences such as The Anne Frank Exhibition, Inter Faith Day and visits to places of worship.
+“RE is a lively subject and the department works hard to ensure that pupils are given opportunities to explore faith through different experiences such as The Anne Frank Exhibition, Inter Faith Day and visits to places of worship.

 “The Head of Department is passionate about the subject and leads the staff well in order for good and outstanding lessons to take place.